akapur/pyiqfeed/README.md

 physical machine.
 It won't work unless you subscribe to data while running within the same virtual machine.
 DTN does not allow you to get data on a machine other than the one that IQConnect.exe is running on, even if it's the same physical machine.
+IQFeed.exe listens on 127.0.0.1.
+So if you absolutely must run it in a virtual machine and run code that talks to IQFeed on the main machine or vice-versa, there are ways to make it work.
+But please **DO NOT** ask me how to do it for you.
+Hint:
+Tunneling or run something on the same machine to forward requests.

 For an example of how to use it do the following: